-A joint initiative between the Humanities Center and the Central New York Humanities Corridor, these research opportunities are supported in partnership with Humanities New York (HNY) to: encourage emerging humanities scholars to conceive of their work in relation to the public sphere; develop skills for doing public work; and strengthen the public humanities community in New York State.
+A joint initiative between the Humanities Center and the Central New York Humanities Corridor, competitive project grants offered by Humanities New York (HNY) are designed to: encourage emerging humanities scholars to conceive of their work in relation to the public sphere; develop skills for doing public work; and strengthen the public humanities community in New York State.

 Visit our Forms and Funding page for the latest information on how and when to apply.

 Chelsea Bouldin (Ph.D.
 Student, Cultural Foundations of Education)

 Project: The Black Women’s Cartography Collective: A Community-Based Archiving and Speculative Fiction Literature Project

 About Chelsea: Bouldin is pursuing a Certificate of Advanced Study in Women’s and Gender Studies.
 Her work and embodied ethos co-creates worlds that embrace expansive processes of knowing, expression, and being.
 “How do us Black women, girls, and femmes know ourselves with/in proximity to literature?” is her most persistent query.
 As an interdisciplinary scholar, her work and writing style embraces a multiplicity of non-conventional practices and angles.
 She is the current lead for the Graduate Student BIPOC Alliance (GSBA) and is a facilitator for the Breedlove Readers program– a YA bookclub for Black girls in central New York.
 Her current research interests include Black feminist (endarkened) epistemologies, Black woman literacies and self-making, Afrofuturism, and decolonial methodologies.